dmcginley/project2-chart-my-data/README.md

 - Upload buttons created for easy navigation.

-- Home and how to use link to get to the relevant parts of the site.
+- Home and how to use a link to get to the relevant parts of the site.

-- Go to chart button on how to page to take you directly to the chart.
+- "Go to chart" button on the how-to page to take you directly to the chart.

 <p>&nbsp;</p>